SetyaK/BL-Onboarding1-Ruby/README.md

   `$ gem install Ministore-x.x.x.gem`
 ### Development Guide
 #### Using supplied bin/
-1. Run schema
-2. Create .env file from .env.sample
+1. Create .env file from .env.sample
   `$ cp .env.sample .env`
   Then modify it to match your configuration
-3. Run `bin/mini_store` to test the gem
+2. Run `bin/mini_store` to test the gem
-  You can also modify it to test other functionality
+  You can also modify it to test other functionality Schema can be created by add call `MiniStore.init_schema`

 ## On-Call Runbooks